Can Asthma Be Cured Permanently?

 - Wheezing

 More severe symptoms include blue-tinged lips and nails, nighttime breathlessness, and chest pain.
-Consult your doctor if you’re experiencing these symptoms as they may require urgent treatment.
+If you’re experiencing these symptoms, get an exam quickly.

 Asthma Causes